aboutcoders/job-bundle/Resources/docs/configuration-reference.md

             type: file         # Choose "orm" if you want to store job logs in the database instead of files
             path: %kernel.logs_dir% # The directory where the json encoded logs are stored (ignored if handler is "orm")
             level: info             # The minimum logging level
-            bubble: FALSE           # Whether the messages that are handled can bubble up the stack or not
+            bubble: false           # Whether the messages that are handled can bubble up the stack or not
             processor:
                 - my_processor_id   # An array of service ids of additional processors to register
         stream_handler:             # If defined a standard stream handler will be registered
             path: %kernel.logs_dir% # The directory where log files are stored
-            level: ERROR            # The minimum logging level
+            level: info            # The minimum logging level
             bubble: false           # Whether the messages that are handled can bubble up the stack or not
             formatter: ~            # Set a different formatter than LineFormattter
             processor: